 TII's primary goal is to assist developmentally disabled or severely mentally impaired clients reach a state of independence and their mental and physical potentials through the development of social, intellectual, and vocational skills.
-The on-going objectives of our program are to provide clients with: a) the necessary independent living skills required to achieve a reasonably normal and independent life-style; b) supporting services based on the tradition of social/personal problem solving; c) psychological and vocational counseling to aid in the learning process and in the understanding of the individual's role within his or her environment.
+The on-going objectives of our program are to provide clients with: a) the necessary independent living skills required to achieve a reasonably normal and independent life-style; b) supporting services based on the tradition social/personal problem solving; c) psychological and vocational counseling to aid in the learning process and in the understanding individual's her environment. role within his or οf the